 By Mark Baumann, Copyright 2023

 Wellness and secondary trauma are two related and challenging issues for legal professionals.
 The practice of law almost always exposes practitioners to other people’s traumas.
 Lawyers (and judges) doing interpersonal law, such as family, domestic violence, probate and criminal law are especially exposed to client’s traumas.
 Frameworks for thinking about wellness and trauma can help us think deeper and survive better.
-The eight dimension wellness framework and trauma informed care are two useful frameworks.
-Adding the developmental science component of adaptation to relational danger helps these frameworks become highly effective because it helps us more discretely define safety, trauma and danger, concepts which are surprisingly difficult to define.
+The eight dimensions of wellness framework and trauma informed care are two useful frameworks.
+Adding components from developmental science, or attachment theory, helps these frameworks become more effective by better defining safety, trauma and danger, concepts which are surprisingly difficult to define.

 Wellness